Zywave/booster/src/_areas/design-system/components/dropdown-multi-selects.md

 ![Dropdown multi-select anatomy](/images/multi_select_anatomy.svg)

 1. **Select:** The form field where the user can select one or more options from a list
 2. **Selection tag**: Once an option is chosen, it becomes a selection.
-Selections are visually defined by the encapsulation of the text in a gray rectangle.
+Selections are visually defined by the encapsulation of the text in a gray rectangle
-3. **Chevron:** The chevron icon indicates there are options available in a dropdown list.
+3. **Chevron:** The chevron icon indicates there are options available in a dropdown list
-4. **Option list:** The grouping of related input options.
+4. **Option list:** The grouping of related input options
-5. **Option:** A unique input option.
+5. **Option:** A unique input option
-6. **Option checkbox:** A selectable checkbox beside an option.
+6. **Option checkbox:** A selectable checkbox beside an option
-7. **Scrollbar**: A bar used to scroll to view more options.
+7. **Scrollbar**: A bar used to scroll to view more options

 <br>